kaycix/humboldtnativeplants/collections/_gardens/cnps_demo.md

 location: Eureka

 intro:
     - excerpt: "The demonstration garden was created in 2019 by sustainable landscape designer Christine Kelly, with the help of CNPS nursery and Helping Humboldt volunteers.
 It occupies a corner of the CNPS nursery and represents several different ecosystems of Humboldt County.
 It is a valuable demonstration of what homeowners can accomplish on a small suburban lot.
 Visitors can view the garden during Volunteer Hours.
-Walking through the nursery also allows visitors a behind-the-scenes glimpse of this extensive native plant nursery.
+Walking through the nursery also allows visitors a behind-the-scenes glimpse of this extensive native plant nursery."
-<br/>*The plant list is currently being updated.
-Check back soon!*"

 map: /assets/images/cnps/garden/map.jpg